-The Nineteenth Century Studies Association Scheuerle-Zatlin International Travel Award was created in 2011 in order to increase the participation of international scholars who are often hampered from attending conferences in North America because of the cost of travel.
-This prize represents NCSA’s commitment to an international scholarly exchange of ideas and the benefits to research that come from an international perspective.
+The Nineteenth Century Studies Association Scheuerle-Zatlin International Travel Award was created in 2011 in order to increase the participation of international scholars traveling from outside North America who are often hampered from attending conferences in North America because of the cost of travel.
+This prize represents NCSA’s commitment to an international scholarly exchange of ideas and to the benefits of research that come from an international perspective.
 The first two awards were funded by generous personal gifts from founding members, William Scheuerle (2012) and Linda Zatlin (2013).
 Subsequent awards will be funded by the Association’s endowment.
-The Scheuerle-Zatlin International Travel Award of $500 is offered to support the presentation of a paper (sole-) authored by an international scholar and accepted for a session at the 2019 annual meeting of the society.
+The Scheuerle-Zatlin International Travel Award of $500 is offered to support the presentation of a paper by an international scholar and accepted for a session at the annual meeting of the society.
 The award check will be presented at the conference, and the travel award recipient will be recognized at the Business Meeting and in conference literature.

 Conference presenters may only apply for one conference travel award in a given year.

 International scholars with accepted proposals should fill out the Travel Grant Application and submit it along with the completed paper to the Chair of the Faculty Development and Travel Awards Committee, A. Maggie Hazard at firstname.lastname@example.org.

 The final decision regarding the award will be announced by January 31st, 2024.

 Chair of the Faculty Development and Travel Awards Committee